-Rage RC X-Fly VTOL V2.0 - Model Airplane News
+Rage RC X-Fly VTOL - Model Airplane News

 Plus, the included LiPo battery provides plenty of power and flight times of over 5 minutes.
 The X-Fly not only has a futuristic design with bright, attractive graphics — it’s made of durable EPP foam and is equipped with powerful LEDs that provide great visibility, day or night.

-The X-Fly VTOL comes factory-assembled with a 2.4GHz 4-channel transmitter, a 250mAh 1-cell LiPo, and a convenient USB charger.
-Simply add AA batteries for the transmitter, and you’ll soon be enjoying a flight experience like no other.
+The X-Fly VTOL comes factory-assembled with a 2.4GHz 4-channel transmitter, a 250mAh 1-cell LiPo, and a convenient USB charger and spare propellers.
+Watch for a Flight Test in the February issue of MAN.